 How Much Does Boat Insurance Cost?

 We’re all trying to make our budgets go as far as possible, so the cost of watercraft insurance may be the main thing putting you off deciding on coverage.
-But the good news is, cheap boat insurance is easy to find!
+But the good news is, affordable boat insurance is easy to find!
 Typically, policies range from a mere $17 per month to $42.
 That’s only $200-$500 annually.

-Of course, your quotes depend on many factors such as the type, size, age and horsepower of your boat, how long it will be stored, where and how it will be stored, and the amount and types of coverage you choose.
+Of course, your quotes depend on many factors such as the type, size, age, and horsepower of your boat, how long it will be stored, where and how it will be stored, and the amount and types of coverage you choose.